ian-whitestone/ian-whitestone.github.io/_posts/2020-05-23-tracking-state-with-type-2s.md

 ### dbt

 dbt (data build tool) is an open source tool that lets you build new data models in pure SQL.
 It's a tool we are currently exploring using at Shopify as an alternative to modelling in PySpark, which I am really excited about.
-When writing PySpark jobs, you're typically taking SQL in your head, and then figuring out how you can translate it to the PySpark API, so why not just build them in pure SQL? dbt lets you do exactly that:
+When writing PySpark jobs, you're typically taking SQL in your head, and then figuring out how you can translate it to the PySpark API.
+Why not just build them in pure SQL? dbt lets you do exactly that:

 ```sql
 WITH